PX4/PX4-user_guide/en/assembly/quick_start_cube.md

 # Cube Wiring Quick Start

 > **Warning** PX4 does not manufacture this (or any) autopilot.
-  Contact the [manufacturer](https://cubepilot.org/#/home) for support or compliance issues.
+  Contact the [manufacturer](https://cubepilot.org/#/home) for hardware support or compliance issues.

 This quick start guide shows how to power the *Cube*<sup>&reg;</sup> flight controllers and connect their most important peripherals.